Thinking Without Our Brains

 Materialistic thinking — that is, thinking that relies on the material organ called the brain — will doom humanity, creating wholly materialistic human beings, unless we find a spiritualistic remedy.
 Lacking spiritual truth — that is, lacking Anthroposophy — humanity may cut itself off completely from the spirit.
 This would be lead to our utter destruction.

-Steiner considered this matter so serious that, in discussing it, he employed a term he usually avoided: sin.
+Steiner considered this issue so important that, in discussing it, he employed a term he usually avoided: "sin."
 Materialistic thinking — which as we have seen is associated with maya caused by Ahriman — is sinful.